 Non-Structural Scoliosis: What You Need To Know

 Non-structural scoliosis, also called functional scoliosis, is the curvature of the spine caused by compensatory, postural, or transient factors about the spine.
 The compensatory factors are typically due to pelvic unleveling or leg length imbalance.
-The postural factors are caused by muscle imbalances and habits, and the transient factors relate to various antalgic responses to disc herniation.
+Muscle imbalances and habits cause the postural factors, and the transient factors relate to various antalgic responses to disc herniation.

-With non-structural scoliosis, the common factor in all of these conditions is the fact that the abnormal curvature is reversible, with precise movements and positions.
+With non-structural scoliosis, the common factor in all of these conditions is that the abnormal curvature is reversible, with precise movements and positions.
 This is one of the main methods used in differentiating functional and structural types of scoliosis.

 Evaluating Non-structural Scoliosis

 The quickest method of assessing functional scoliosis is having the patient perform Adam’s position test.
-During the test, the patient flexes forward from the waist and has their hands together, while the arms hang down.
+During the test, the patient flexes forward from the waist and hands them together while the arms hang down.
 If the spinal curvature straightens out, it means there’s no evidence for rib humping, meaning the test is negative—an indication of functional scoliosis.

 Moreover, functional scoliosis will disappear once the patient lies on the table.
 The disappearance of the curve is due to the relaxation of muscles since the spine won’t require the pelvis and the lower extremities for support.
 Since the spine becomes less flexible, and the functional curves become more fixed and stiffer as we age, this phenomenon is more evident in younger patients.